sam-aum/Blackjack/ReadMe.md

 Blackjack

+build the Deck

+create hand

+grab html

+create cards then push to deck

+shuffle deck

 start button
-reset button

-DECK
-need a deck of 52 cards
-    array of suits
-    array of numbers
-    array cards
-    put cards shuffled into a deck

-when played, takes cards from this array creates a random deck array with number and suit in each index

-passes out cards
-    round 1 - pass random card to player, then card to house round 2 - pass 2nd card to player, then card to house

-hide house's 1st card
+reload function

+deal the hand

-show player's cards
+display the cards

 hit button

 stay button

-if hit button then add another card to player if stay then goes to house's turn

-need timer to add cards
+add sum of card values and display

+if house hand is < 17, add card value and display

+determine and display winner
     if player's cards greater than 21 then house wins.

-house hits if under 17
-if house cards greater than 21 then player wins.

-if player's cards are > house cards, then player wins if tie then tie if player's cards are < house cards, then house wins
+    if player's cards are > house cards, then player wins if tie then tie
+    if player's cards are < house cards, then house wins

+the betting / Life points

+        house and player have life points
+        player has cards with attack value
+        house has cards with attack value

+        loser takes dam
+        dam = difference
+        21 - 18 = 3 loser takes 3 damage

+        if bust then busted player takes dam bust dam = sum - 21

+        then maybe some "betting" before the game

+create life points

+assign damage

+deal button

-the display / game board
+clear the hand and board

-top half - house cards - 7 slots for card display bottom half - player cards - 7 slows for card display

-button and hand out cards
-produce something
-hit and stand
+display the deck count

+end game

+work on css

+    two boards

+    create life points design

+    build hand location

+    create card sum location

 more addons

-deal button
+get images through JS *
+Connects to cards *
+Proper card display location
+Find deck design
+find background images
 get buttons to stop working when appropriate hide first house card
 Ace 1 and 11
+timer on cards
+sound